dy/esdom/README.md

 #### [DEMO](http://dfcreative.github.io/esdom/)

 Build up DOM from AST or AST from DOM.
-Just because it’s far simpler to use DOM to manipulate and traverse nodes, as you used to, instead of tricky AST, even with tools like [esquery](https://github.com/estools/esquery) or [ast-types](https://github.com/benjamin/ast-types).
-Besides, there are jQuery and a bunch of other DOM-tools.
-Anyways, esdom is forward-compatible with esquery, so everything is done via esdom can be painlessly refactored to use esquery.
+Just because DOM is something more familiar to web-developers than AST, though there are tools like [esquery](https://github.com/estools/esquery) or [ast-types](https://github.com/benjamin/ast-types).
+ESDOM is forward-compatible with esquery, so everything is done via esdom can be painlessly refactored to use esquery.

 Works both in browsers and node.